RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-28-ai-conversational.md

 **You:** walk only**Bot:** Sounds good!
 I captured: walk • hard • 20 min • in the evening.

 **You:** reset**Bot:** All set to start fresh!
-What do you feel like doing today? 🙂
+What do you feel like doing today? 🙂 To show how the planner feels in practice, I included a few sample conversations.
+These highlight how the chatbot listens, extracts details, and gently asks for missing information.

+In the first example, the user says: “I want to run today.”
+The bot recognizes the activity (run) but notices that duration and intensity are missing.
+Instead of making assumptions, it politely follows up with: “How many minutes are you thinking? ⏱️” This demonstrates the incremental way the bot builds a complete plan.

+Next, the user refines their request: “make it 20 minutes, evening, fast only.”
+The bot now captures four details at once—activity (run), duration (20 min), time of day (evening), and intensity (hard).
+It responds with a confident acknowledgment: “On it!
+I captured: run • hard • 20 min • in the evening.”

+Another example shows shorthand phrasing: “walk only.”
+Even though vague, the bot infers a default duration and intensity, keeping the flow moving without confusion.

+Finally, the user types “reset.”
+The bot clears all state and replies warmly: “All set to start fresh!
+What do you feel like doing today? 🙂” This makes it easy to restart planning anytime.

+These conversations showcase the balance of structure, flexibility, and friendliness that makes the tool engaging.

 Closing Thoughts
 ------------